 The final project can be executed either internally (at the University of Twente) or externally.
 However, if it is a combined traineeship and final project, (part of) it has to be executed outside the University.

-Prior to starting the final project the student must have an approved course programme (signed by the study advisor) from which at least 50 EC are completed.
-A student can follow courses during the final project only with explicit permission from the chairholder, the supervisors and the master study advisor.
+Prior to starting the final project the student must have an approved course programme (signed by the chair holder).
+A student may only follow courses during the final project with explicit permission from the chairholder, the supervisors and the master study advisor.
+Students must have no more than 10 ECs still to complete, other than the final project or, in case of a combined internship/final project 10 ECs in unfinished courses other than the internship and final project.

 All students should have adequate mathematical knowledge.
 This is to be decided by your graduation supervisor, the master study advisor and possibly the external supervisor.